Not all programs have such an option in their settings that lets you enable or disable its automatic start when you turn

 How To Add A Program To Startup In Windows 10

 You may put shortcuts to various items into this directory.
 But be cautious: adding too many programs to the folder can make your PC boot slowly (especially if you are still using a classic hard disk drive as your system disk).

 STEP 3.
 Paste the shortcut to startup folder:

 This is how it should look like:

-If you wish the program to run at startup in all users accounts place a shortcut in common startup folder.
+If you wish to set a program to run on startup for all users accounts, create its shortcut in common startup folder.
 In Windows 10 its default location is: